-I never pick actors for my books.
-Okay, I have seen a few that I'd like for my male leads at different times, but generally I stay away from that.
-Because the actors get too old pretty quickly, and I'd rather an unknown get the part, to help make his/her name too.
+I don't pick actors for my books.
+Okay, I have seen a few that I'd like for my male leads at different times, but generally, I stay away from that because the actors get too old pretty quickly, and I'd rather an unknown get the part.

 What is the one sentence synopsis of your book?